Week 31: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - A journalist noted: “ Putin televises the beginnings of his cabinet meetings.”

-- Rep Quigley introduced the “COVFEFE Act,” to require the preservation of Trump’s tweets.
+- Rep. Mike Quigley introduced the “COVFEFE Act,” to require the preservation of Trump’s tweets.
 The original covfefe tweet was deleted.

 - Also of note, Trump has been actively blocking users on Twitter, despite using his Twitter account for policy and other announcements.